 The toll is a public-sector levy and is therefore not subject to Value Added Tax.
 (However, if a transport company invoices his customers for the cost of the toll, the amount invoiced is subject to Value Added Tax.)

 Where and how can I pay?>

 As a registered customer with an OBU installed, you can pay via settlement by credit account, direct debit prepaid service, credit card, fuel card or LogPay plan.
-As a non-registered customer, you can pay in cash or by fuel or credit card at a toll terminal.
-You can find more detailed information on the payment page.
+As a non-registered customer, you can pay by fuel or credit card or with the Paysafecard at a toll terminal, online and with the app.
+You can also pay with cash at most toll terminals.
+You can find detailed information on the payment methodspage.

 Do I get an invoice from Toll Collect?>